Accessibility 101

-Web Accessibility Defined
+Understanding Web Accessibility

-Web content is considered accessible when all visitors – regardless of physical or developmental abilities or impairments — are able to access the presented information.
-The Brandeis website serves a diverse audience and our web visitors use a variety of technologies to navigate our online content.
+Web content is considered accessible when all visitors — regardless of physical or developmental abilities or impairments — are able to access the presented information.
+The Brandeis website serves a diverse audience and our visitors use a variety of technologies to navigate our content.

-Well-designed, accessible websites and web content benefit everyone:
+Well-designed, accessible websites and web content benefit everyone.

 Equality